jayshozie/jayshell/README.md

-# 💻 jayshell - A Learner's Command-Line Shell in C
+# 💻 jayshell

-`jayshell` is a simple command-line shell implemented in C, designed as a learning exercise.
-It supports basic command execution, pipelining, and redirection.
+`jayshell` is a simple command-line shell implemented in C, designed as a learning exercise for myself.
+It only supports basic command execution and a few built-ins, for now ;).

 ## 🚀 Features